 Julia Lockheart is Senior Lecturer in Writing in Creative Practice at Goldsmiths, University of London, director of the Writing-PAD project and joint editor of the Journal of Writing in Creative Practice.
-Julia has studied both Fine Art and TESOL to MA level and is also qualified to teach adults with SpLDs (Dyslexia).
-She recently completed her PhD research in the Design department at Goldsmiths.
-She has presented and published both nationally and internationally.
+She has studied both Fine Art and TESOL to MA level and is qualified to teach adults with dyslexia.
+She recently completed her PhD in the Design department at Goldsmiths.

 Michael Loveday writes short stories and poetry, and is a freelance tutor for adults.
 His recent projects have included running creative writing workshops for the housebound via telephone conference call, teaching general creativity to the over-50s, and documenting life stories for people with physical disabilities.

-Alan (Kurly) McGeachie has been a freelance workshop facilitator for the past 8 years and a Teaching Assistant/instructor at an inner city Pupil Referral Unit.
-He has been shortlisted for Birmingham Poet Laureate on two occasions and his website can be found at www.kurlyspoetry.com.
+Alan (Kurly) McGeachie has been a freelance workshop facilitator for the past eight years and a Teaching Assistant/Instructor at an inner city Pupil Referral Unit.
+He has been shortlisted for Birmingham Poet Laureate on two occasions. www.kurlyspoetry.com

-Amy McCauley’s poetry, essays and reviews have appeared widely in UK magazines and anthologies including: The Poetry of Sex (Viking), Hallelujah for 50ft Women (Bloodaxe), Poetry Wales, The Rialto and The Quietus.
-Her pamphlet Slops was shortlisted for the Pighog/Poetry School Prize 2014 and in 2008 she was shortlisted for the Bridport Prize.
-Amy’s current projects include: a collection of poems (Auto-Oedipa) which re-imagines the Oedipus myth and a verse novel (CaNToS of JoaN), which was longlisted for the KCL Responses to Modernism Prize 2015.
-Amy is a PhD candidate at Aberystwyth University and is poetry editor for New Welsh Review.
-Her work will feature in the Best British Poetry 2015 (Salt).
+Amy McCauley’s poetry, essays and reviews have appeared widely in UK magazines and anthologies, and her pamphlet Slops was shortlisted for the Pighog/Poetry School Prize 2014.
+Current projects include a collection of poems re-imagining the Oedipus myth, and a verse novel.
+She is a PhD candidate at Aberystwyth University and poetry editor for New Welsh Review.

 Patricia McNair teaches in the Creative Writing Department of Columbia College Chicago, where she was nominated for the Carnegie Foundation’s US Professor of the Year.
 She was a visiting lecturer at Bath Spa University in 2008.
 Her story collection was honored as Chicago Writers’ Association Book of the Year.

-Former Head of Creative Writing at the University of Wolverhampton, Joan Michelson currently teaches writing to medical students at Kings College.
-Publications include Toward the Heliopause, Poetic Matrix Publishers, USA, 2011, poems, fiction, essays in British Council anthologies of ‘New Writing, and in magazines and anthologies in the USA, UK, Switzerland, Germany, Romania, India and China.
+Joan Michelson was formerly Head of Creative Writing at the University of Wolverhampton and currently teaches writing to medical students at Kings College.
+Publications include Toward the Heliopause (Poetic Matrix, 2011) and poems, fiction and essays in magazines and anthologies in the USA, UK, Switzerland, Germany, Romania, India and China.